gazebosim/gz-cmake/tutorials/developing_with_ign-cmake.md

 Optionally, defaults can be applied user-wide by placing a defaults file at `$COLCON_HOME/defaults.yaml` (which is `~/.colcon/defaults.yaml` by default).

 In order to manage per-workspace settings, a tool like [`direnv`](https://direnv.net/) can be used to automate the application of the environment variable.
-Once installed and configured with your shell of choice, do the following:
+Once `direnv` is installed and configured with your shell of choice, do the following:

 ```
 $ cd ~/ign_edifice/